What to Expect on the Day – A Guide for Parents

 Arrival & Set-Up

 I’ll arrive 45 minutes before the party starts to give myself plenty of time to set up.
-I usually set up against the wall furthest from the entrance, and it’s best if no one is seated behind me – this keeps the magic a mystery for the children.
+I usually set up against the wall furthest from the entrance.
+It’s best if no one is seated behind me as the children will see how the tricks are done.

 The only thing I require is a table and power socket.